Skip to Main Content

 • Make any transportation runs (ie. Clinic / Hospital) that are required, provided that you are free at the time.

-• Complete 1- 2 duty weekends that may include Friday/Saturday curfew sign in, Saturday check-out, holdover supervision, and LIT overnight trip assistance.
+• Complete 1- 2 duty weekends that may include Friday/Saturday curfew sign-in, Saturday check-out, holdover supervision, and LIT overnight trip assistance.
 Duty weekends will be assigned in advance and must be adhered to.

 • Complete weekly Sr Staff duties as scheduled (Office shift, Coaches Corner, Night Duty etc.), approximately 2-4 duties per week.

-• The Waterfront Coordinator can expect between 8-10 hrs of scheduled duties daily not including other duties as assigned based on program needs.
+• The Waterfront Coordinator can expect between 8-10 hrs of scheduled duties daily, not including other duties as assigned based on program needs.

 ALL STAFF RESPONSIBILITIES

-• All staff are required to deliver every day our Brand Promise “Best Summer Of Your Life” in each camper and staff interaction.
-Guided by our four core principles, Community, Leadership, Accountability, and Performance.
+• All staff are required to deliver every day our Brand Promise, “Best Summer Of Your Life”, in each camper and staff interaction.
+Guided by our four core principles: Community, Leadership, Accountability, and Performance.

-• All staff are expected to abide by and enforce camp guidelines of respect.
+• All staff are expected to abide by and enforce the camp guidelines of respect.
 These are the rules and expectations of behaviour implemented to maintain a fun and safe camp environment.

 • All staff are responsible for the safety and security of each camper in their care.
 Staff are to follow prescribed program standards and lesson plans in order to ensure the highest level of care and instruction.

-• Attendance for all staff to the June orientation week training is mandatory.
-This training period is where each staff will receive essential employment information and training for a successful summer experience.
+• Attendance for all staff at the June orientation week training is mandatory.
+This training period is where each staff member will receive essential employment information and training for a successful summer experience.

 • Leadership and participation in camp-wide special events (Evening Programs, All Camp Activities, Campfires, and Friday Finale) and weekly meetings are an expectation of all staff members.

-• The dynamic nature of summer camp demands each staff understand that additional duties may be assigned as required.
+• The dynamic nature of summer camp demands that each staff member understand that additional duties may be assigned as required.

 SUMMER BENEFITS AND TIME OFF